What To Watch On Amazon Prime That’s New This Week

 “A Prayer Before Dawn” got strong reviews when it was released in 2017.
 In this movie, a boxer in a rough Thai prison decides to fight in tournaments to try to earn his release.

 The third season of “Mr. Robot” also joins.
-This show about a computer hacker that fights capitalism will end after the upcoming fourth season, so maybe it’s time for you to go back and binge this critical darling.
+This show about a capitalism-fighting computer hacker will end after the upcoming fourth season, so maybe it’s time for you to go back and binge this critical darling.

 The full Amazon Prime list for the rest of the week: